Making it in the business world requires courage, patience and an instinct for jumping on the right opportunities.

 Set a realistic budget

 This should go without saying, but it is easy to become too eager or miscalculate, so be sure you know how much money you have to work with before making any choices.
 It is a matter of balancing your current needs with the price.
-It is wise to start off small at first, until you are certain which keywords work best and to let the AdWords campaign budget grow as your business grows.
-Google AdWords can be a great way to boost your web traffic and grow your business, but you’ll need to make sure you understand how the customers think, get acquainted with the competition and use your analytics tools to see what works and what doesn’t.
+It is wise to start off small at first, until you are certain which keywords work best and to let the Ads campaign budget grow as your business grows.
+Google Ads can be a great way to boost your web traffic and grow your business, but you’ll need to make sure you understand how the customers think, get acquainted with the competition and use your analytics tools to see what works and what doesn’t.